 After a judgment of child support has been entered obligating you to pay a specific amount for your child, there are few reasons for neglecting these payments.
 In the state of Florida, both legal parents are required to support their child financially, and equally bear the burden of the financial requirements of a child.
 This is why child support was first developed.
 Therefore, failure to pay your child support obligations can result in large penalties or even criminal punishment.
-Discuss with your Tallahassee Child Support Attorney the viable reasons for a change or termination of child support payments.
+Discuss with your Florida Child Support Attorney the viable reasons for a change or termination of child support payments.

 It is important to note, there are no valid reasons to terminate your child support payments on your own.
 You are required and legally obligated to continue to pay your child support payments until a court relieves you of this obligation.
 Therefore, even if you have a valid reason for terminating or modifying your child support payments, you cannot engage in self-help.
 Rather, you must petition the court for a modification or termination.
 Failure to make your payments without a court order regarding your modification or termination can result in a contempt order entered against you.